coodesh/design-challenge-20240522/README.md

 ### Mobile Version

-To develop Mobile screens, we must review whether the UI and UX are correct before working on the prototype.
+To develop Mobile screens, we must review whether the UI and UX are appropriate/consistent/satisfying before working on the prototype.
 With your knowledge, review the proposal and apply the necessary corrections that you consider necessary to improve the usability of the project.

 ### Desktop Version